ArnoCan/setuptestx/doc/en/setuptestx/_sources/index_part_abstract.rst.txt

    :width: 16

-The *setuptestx* supports the basic interface to call the required regression tests by a unique intrface on all supported source and target platforms.
+The *setuptestx* supports the basic interface to call the required regression tests by a unique interface on all supported source and target platforms.
 This includes for example some of the basic paramteters for *Jython* related to *Java*.

 For tested standard OS and distributions see `installation <install.html>`_ / :ref:`Tested OS and Python Implementations <TESTED_OS_PYTHON>`.